 Valid values for PNT are 1 through the number of outputs available on the module specified by SLOT.
+If SLOT = 0, valid values for PNT are 1 through 16.

 The DABL input will disable the PLS function.
 If PLS is called with DABL set, the discrete output and the function 's OUT output will be turned off and will no longer be controlled by PLS.